 by John Ellis

 As the first month of 2018 comes to its close, I’ve been prayerfully reflecting on my commitment this year, as well as the years to come, to submitting myself to the ordinary means of grace ordained by God for His glory and the sanctification of His children.
-When doing so, it’s easy to pat myself on the back because of my Bible reading schedule, prayer life, and service to my church family.
+When doing so, it’s easy to pat myself on the back because of what I’m doing (while ignoring what I’m not doing).

 However, this morning, as I read the story of the prophetess Anna found in Luke 2:36-38, my conscience was pricked.
 On the tail end of Luke’s relating the birth of Christ, the reader is introduced to an 84-year-old widow who, “did not depart from the temple, worshipping with fasting and prayer night and day.”

 Here is a child of God who devoted her life to submitting herself to her Heavenly Father through her wholehearted submission to the ordinary means of grace.
 Sadly, like many of my contemporary brothers and sisters in Christ, I’m afraid that the same cannot consistently be said about me.
 Devotion means much more than simply doing.